Peter Schmeichel: Later career

 In December 1999, Schmeichel became the owner of his childhood club Hvidovre IF, but withdrew from the club in June 2002.

 Schmeichel worked as a pundit for the BBC after retiring, being a regular analyst on Match of the Day until 2005.
 He then began hosting live UEFA Champions League matches on Danish television channel TV3+, with Preben Elkjær and Brian Laudrup the studio pundits.
 However, he still works occasionally as a pundit for the BBC.
+He's worked for American television broadcaster CBS Sports on their UEFA Champions League coverage since 2021.

 He also took part in Soccer Aid, and played for the Rest of the World team, who lost 2–1 after he was substituted at half-time.
 Schmeichel was a contestant on the 2006 series of the BBC's popular Saturday night TV programme Strictly Come Dancing, but was voted out by the public on his 43rd birthday.
 He also appeared on The Weakest Link in the UK, but he was voted off as the weakest link in the first round.

 On 31 August 2007, an investor group including Schmeichel announced their intention to invest DKK 250 million (€33.5 million) in the football club Brøndby IF and make him sports director.
 This was announced in a press conference in Danish at a hotel in Copenhagen.
 The offer fell through when Brøndby failed to accept the offer within the group's deadline.

 In February 2007, he became the host in a new quiz, on TV3 named 1 mod 100 (the Danish version of 1 vs. 100).
 In 2008, he became the host of the European version of the Discovery Channel programme, Dirty Jobs.

 Personal life

 Schmeichel was divorced from his wife Bente Schmeichel in 2013.
 He remarried again in 2019 to Playboy model Laura Von Lindholm.

-Bente Schmeichel is the mother of his two children, Cecile Schmeichel and Kasper Schmeichel, a professional footballer who plays goalkeeper for the Ligue 1 team Nice and for the Denmark national team since 2013.
+Bente Schmeichel is the mother of his two children, Cecile Schmeichel and Kasper Schmeichel, a fellow goalkeeper for Celtic and the Denmark national team since 2013.

+Schmeichel plays the piano as a hobby and joined Robbie Williams onstage during his 2006 Close Encounters Tour at Copenhagen's Parken Stadium to play the keyboards during "Feel".

 Criticism of sportswashing and FIFA support

 In 2018, Schmeichel hosted a series of programmes produced by the state-owned Russian television station RT.
 They took the form of a mixture of football and travel reports, on the occasion of the World Cup in football in the country.
-He has been criticised for participating in sportswashing, by receiving money to promote Vladimir Putin's Russia and the desert state of Qatar.
+He has been criticised for participating in sportswashing, by receiving money to promote World Cup hosts Russia and Qatar.
 In addition, he is a supporter of an unpopular FIFA proposal that the World Cup be held every two years.